romomartin/DMA-viewer-plugin/README.md

-# Qatium Sample plugin in Vanilla Typescript
+# Qatium Sample plugin in React Typescript

 This sample is a skeleton project of a Qatium plugin.
 Using it, you can extend Qatium's functionality and its user interface.